OpenEvalProject/evals/manuscripts/elife-10809/v2/manuscript.md

 ## Results

-## A pentameric motif is necessary for proteolytic processing of GRA16 and export to the host cell
+### A pentameric motif is necessary for proteolytic processing of GRA16 and export to the host cell

-Several hundred
+Several hundred P. falciparum proteins contain a pentameric amino acid motif, also known as the PEXEL, that is essential for export into the infected erythrocyte (Marti, 2004; Hiller, 2004).
+Within the N-terminus of GRA16 (Bougdour et al., 2013), we observed a PEXEL-like motif (RRLAE) after the SP, at amino acid positions 63 to 67 (Figure 1A).
+To determine whether the PEXEL-like motif was involved in protein trafficking in Toxoplasma, we undertook a mutational analysis of GRA16 at the endogenous locus.
+This was achieved through double-homologous recombination whereby the endogenous GRA16 gene was replaced with either wild-type (WT) gra16 encoding the native PEXEL-like motif RRLAE and fused to a C-terminal hemagglutinin (HA) tag (GRA16WT-HA), or a version of gra16 with its PEXEL-like motif mutated from RRLAE to AAAAE (GRA16AAAAE-HA).
+The resulting lines were analyzed for proteolytic processing and trafficking.
+Immunoblot analysis showed that GRA16WT-HA is represented by a strong signal at ~57 kDa and two minor species at approximately 60 kDa and 54 kDa, respectively (Figure 1B).
+Following mutation of the PEXEL-like motif (GRA16AAAAE-HA), the two lower molecular weight species were not observed, demonstrating that the mutated protein was no longer processed in the same way.
+The result is consistent with the slowest migrating species representing signal peptidase-cleaved GRA16, while the size shift of the dominant ~57 kDa species is consistent with cleavage of the PEXEL-like motif located ~45 residues beyond the SP.
+Interestingly, while both proteins were expressed from the endogenous locus, the amount of GRA16AAAAE-HA protein was dramatically reduced (Figure 1B), suggesting the mutant protein was degraded in the absence of appropriate N-terminal processing.
+These results are consistent with the PEXEL-like motif being a proteolytic cleavage site similar to that observed in Plasmodium spp.
+(Boddey et al., 2010; Russo et al., 2010).

 ![Figure 1.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig1-v2.jpg)

 **Figure 1.:** (A) Schematic representation of GRA16 containing an N-terminal SP for entry into the secretory pathway and a PEXEL-like (TEXEL) motif RRLAE found at residues 63–67.
 Arrows relate to predicted sizes of bands seen by Western blot.
 (B) Western blot of GRA16WT-HA and GRA16AAAAE-HA.
 GRA16WT-HA has three molecular weight species, the uppermost (black arrow) being consistent with SP cleaved, the middle (red arrow) consistent with TEXEL cleavage and the lowest band, which is a potential degradation product.
 GRA16AAAAE-HA is present as only the slowest migrating species, consistent with the expected size of signal peptide cleaved, TEXEL uncleaved. αCatalase antibodies are used as a loading control.
 (C) Localization of GRA16WT-HA and GRA16AAAAE-HA. (i) As previously reported, GRA16WT-HA is exported into the host cell where it accumulates in the nucleus (arrowheads) while also being present within tachyzoites and the PV space. (ii) GRA16AAAAE-HA is exported far less efficiently (a small amount can be observed in the host cell nucleus) while the majority of this protein accumulates within tachyzoites and the PV space.
 Scale bar is 5 μm.
-HA, hemagglutinin; PEXEL, Plasmodium export element; PV, parasitophorous vacuole; SP, signal peptide; TEXEL, Toxoplasma export element.DOI: http://dx.doi.org/10.7554/eLife.10809.003
+HA, hemagglutinin; PEXEL, Plasmodium export element; PV, parasitophorous vacuole; SP, signal peptide; TEXEL, Toxoplasma export element.

 We next sought to determine whether the PEXEL-like motif was required for GRA16 trafficking to the host cell, as is true for the PEXEL motif in Plasmodium spp.
 (Hiller, 2004, Marti, 2004).
 Human foreskin fibroblasts (HFFs) were infected with parasites expressing GRA16WT-HA and GRA16AAAAE-HA for 24 hr and the localization of the proteins was determined by immunofluorescence assay (IFA) using anti-HA antibodies.
 GRA16WT-HA was observed within the host cell nucleus, as previously reported (Bougdour et al., 2013), as well as at the PV and within parasites (Figure 1C-i).
 In contrast, GRA16AAAAE-HA was observed either within parasites, in small punctate structures reminiscent of the Golgi or in the PV space between parasites (Figure 1C-ii).
 In a minority of cells, a small amount of exported GRA16AAAAE-HA could be observed within the host nuclei (Figure 1C-ii, panel 2); however, there was a large and clear defect in export in the mutant line.
 Taken together, this demonstrates that the PEXEL-like motif is required for correct proteolytic processing of GRA16 and efficient export to the host cell.
 We therefore termed this motif the Toxoplasma export element (TEXEL).

-## ASP5 cleaves the TEXEL motif and is inhibited by a TEXEL mimetic inhibitor
+### ASP5 cleaves the TEXEL motif and is inhibited by a TEXEL mimetic inhibitor

 In Plasmodium spp., the PEXEL is cleaved by the ER-resident aspartyl protease plasmepsin V (PMV [Boddey et al., 2010; Russo et al., 2010]).
 We hypothesized that an orthologous protease in Toxoplasma is required for cleavage of the TEXEL in GRA16 and potentially other Toxoplasma proteins.
 We searched ToxoDB (http://toxodb.org) using P. falciparum PMV (PfPMV) as a query and the top Basic Local Alignment Search Tool (BLAST) hit was aspartyl protease 5 (ASP5, TGME49_242720), consistent with previous phylogenetic analysis of this group of proteases in Apicomplexa (Shea et al., 2007).
 An alignment of the two proteins revealed that they share approximately 33% similarity and 14% identity across the full-length alignment (Figure 2—figure supplement 1).
 The proteins shared several key features, including an N-terminal SP, a core aspartyl protease domain (with DTG and DSG residues defining the catalytic dyad), a plant-like nepenthesin fold, as well as a C-terminal transmembrane domain (Hodder et al., 2015).
 While ASP5 contains a significantly longer SP and C-terminal tail sequence than PfPMV, it lacks the helix-turn-helix motif found in PMV from all Plasmodium spp. that is hypothesized to interact with other ER proteins (Hodder et al., 2015).

-To characterize ASP5 within parasites, we tagged the 3’ end of the endogenous gene with a triple-hemagglutinin (HA
+To characterize ASP5 within parasites, we tagged the 3’ end of the endogenous gene with a triple-hemagglutinin (HA3) tag in the RHΔku80 background (Huynh and Carruthers, 2009).
+Immunoblot analysis with anti-HA antibodies revealed ASP5WT-HA3 is present as two major species of approximately 90 and 55 kDa (Figure 2A), consistent with a signal peptidase-cleaved species and possibly an activated form, respectively (Figure 2A).
+A mutant form of ASP5, where the conserved aspartic acid catalytic residues were mutated to alanine (ASP5D431A, D682A-HA3; herein referred to as ASP5MUT-HA3), was observed predominantly as the ~90 kDa form, suggesting that ASP5 may auto-activate to produce the ~55 kDa species (Figure 2A, Figure 2—figure supplement 2).
+ASP5 was previously localized to the Golgi when tagged with a Ty1 epitope tag (Shea et al., 2007).
+Using immunofluorescence microscopy with anti-HA antibodies, we observed ASP5WT-HA3 in apical puncta that co-localized with GalNAc-YFP, a known Golgi marker (Nishi et al., 2008) (Figure 2B).
+ASP5MUT-HA3 also localized to discrete puncta adjacent to the nucleus, representative of the Golgi (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig2-v2.jpg)

-**Figure 2.:** () Western blot of endogenously tagged ASP5 (ASP5AWT-HA3) and ectopic ASP5D431A, D682A-HA3 (ASP5MUT-HA3) in parasites shows two predominant species.
-The upper band (red arrow) is consistent with a signal peptidase-cleaved species and the lower (blue arrow) may be auto-activation, as it is greatly diminished for ASP5MUT-HA3. αGAP45 antibodies are used as a loading control. () Endogenously-expressed ASP5BWT-HA3 co-localizes with the Golgi marker GalNAc-YFP (upper panel) and this localization is unaffected for the catalytic mutant enzyme (ASP5MUT-HA3) (lower panel). () Immunoprecipitated ASP5CWT-HA3, but not ASP5MUT-HA3, cleaves GRA16 TEXEL (DABCYL-R-VSRRLAEEP-E-EDANS) but not the RRL>AAA peptide. () LC chromatogram (214 nm) of the fluorogenic GRA16 TEXEL peptide (upper left) incubated in buffer alone (-ASP5-HAD3) with MS analysis showing the parent ion of the unprocessed fluorogenic peptide (lower left).
+**Figure 2.:** (A) Western blot of endogenously tagged ASP5 (ASP5WT-HA3) and ectopic ASP5D431A, D682A-HA3 (ASP5MUT-HA3) in parasites shows two predominant species.
+The upper band (red arrow) is consistent with a signal peptidase-cleaved species and the lower (blue arrow) may be auto-activation, as it is greatly diminished for ASP5MUT-HA3. αGAP45 antibodies are used as a loading control.
+(B) Endogenously-expressed ASP5WT-HA3 co-localizes with the Golgi marker GalNAc-YFP (upper panel) and this localization is unaffected for the catalytic mutant enzyme (ASP5MUT-HA3) (lower panel).
+(C) Immunoprecipitated ASP5WT-HA3, but not ASP5MUT-HA3, cleaves GRA16 TEXEL (DABCYL-R-VSRRLAEEP-E-EDANS) but not the RRL>AAA peptide.
+(D) LC chromatogram (214 nm) of the fluorogenic GRA16 TEXEL peptide (upper left) incubated in buffer alone (-ASP5-HA3) with MS analysis showing the parent ion of the unprocessed fluorogenic peptide (lower left).
 LC chromatogram (214 nm) of the fluorogenic GRA16 TEXEL peptide after incubation at 37°C for 48 hr with ASP5 ( +ASP5WT-HA3) (upper right), showing the N-terminal product of processing within the TEXEL after leucine (DABCYL-R-VSRRL) at 15.5 min while the remaining unprocessed fluorogenic peptide is observed at 14.3 min.
-MS analysis showing the parent ion of the processed N-terminal cleavage product DABCYL-R-VSRRL (lower right). () Structure of WEHI-586 (RRLEStatine). () Dose response curve showing inhibition of ASP5FWT-HA3 activity by WEHI-586 with IC50 of 63 ± 15 nM.
+MS analysis showing the parent ion of the processed N-terminal cleavage product DABCYL-R-VSRRL (lower right).
+(E) Structure of WEHI-586 (RRLStatine).
+(F) Dose response curve showing inhibition of ASP5WT-HA3 activity by WEHI-586 with IC50 of 63 ± 15 nM.
 Data shown are mean ± standard deviation from three experiments.
 Scale bar is 5 μm.
-ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin; LC; liquid chromatography, MS; mass spectrometry.DOI: http://dx.doi.org/10.7554/eLife.10809.004
+ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin; LC; liquid chromatography, MS; mass spectrometry.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** ClustalW alignment of the full-length predicted amino acid sequences of PfPMV (PF3D7_1323500) and TgASP5 (TGME49_242720).
 The alignment of the two proteins shows they share 14.4% identity and 32.6% similarity across the full-length alignment, including gaps.
 The predicted positions of signal peptidase cleavage are shown with black arrows, the catalytic dyads are indicated by red boxes, with ‘*’ signifying each catalytic aspartic acid residue, the ‘nepenthesin 1-type’ aspartyl protease (NAP1) fold is indicated with a gray box (NAP1 insert), the enzyme ‘flap’ that sits over the substrate binding pocket is indicated with a green box including the unique cysteine residue in PMV that is absent from ASP5, the helix-turn-helix of PMV that is absent from ASP5 is shown with a blue box, and the putative C-terminal transmembrane domain highlighted with a pink box (Hodder et al., 2015).
-The mutations of catalytic aspartic acid residues D>A in ASP5MUT-HA3 are shown on the right (red, D431A, D682A) and the orange arrow denotes the point of the frame shift mutation in Δasp5 parasites, which leads to a premature stop codon in the protein sequence (upper right).
-ASP5, Aspartyl Protease 5; PMV, plasmepsin V.CRISPRDOI: http://dx.doi.org/10.7554/eLife.10809.005
+The mutations of catalytic aspartic acid residues D>A in ASP5MUT-HA3 are shown on the right (red, D431A, D682A) and the orange arrow denotes the point of the frame shift mutation in Δasp5CRISPR parasites, which leads to a premature stop codon in the protein sequence (upper right).
+ASP5, Aspartyl Protease 5; PMV, plasmepsin V.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig2-figsupp2-v2.jpg)

-**Figure 2—figure supplement 2.:** Immunoblot of ASP5-HA3 in (lane 1) endogenously tagged parasites, (lane 2) WT parasites ectopically expressing ASP5MUT-HA3, (lane 3) Δasp5 (right) parasites ectopically expressing ASP5CRISPRMUT-HA3.
+**Figure 2—figure supplement 2.:** Immunoblot of ASP5-HA3 in (lane 1) endogenously tagged parasites, (lane 2) WT parasites ectopically expressing ASP5MUT-HA3, (lane 3) Δasp5CRISPR (right) parasites ectopically expressing ASP5MUT-HA3.
 A longer exposure is also shown (right panel).
-The ~55 kDa species is diminished in WT parasites expressing ASP5MUT-HA3 and absent in Δasp5:ASP5CRISPRMUT-HA3 parasites.
+The ~55 kDa species is diminished in WT parasites expressing ASP5MUT-HA3 and absent in Δasp5CRISPR:ASP5MUT-HA3 parasites.
 The blot shown is the same as in Figure 2A, with extended panels.
-ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin.DOI: http://dx.doi.org/10.7554/eLife.10809.006
+ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin.

 ![Figure 2—figure supplement 3.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig2-figsupp3-v2.jpg)

 **Figure 2—figure supplement 3.:** (A) ASP5WT-HA3 cleavage of a fluorogenic peptide containing the TEXEL motif from GRA16 has a pH optimum of 5.5.
 (B) Kinetics showing cleavage of the fluorogenic GRA16 TEXEL peptide at varying concentrations over time.
 (C) Michaelis–Menten curves showing the rate of cleavage (Rate = relative fluorescence units per min) of increasing concentrations of fluorogenic GRA16 TEXEL peptide by ASP5WT-HA3.
 The data were used to derive Km values reported in the text.
 (D) Burk-Lineweaver or a double reciprocal plot of the velocity of ASP5WT-HA3 as a function of the fluorogenic GRA16 TEXEL substrate concentration.
 Data are mean ± standard deviation of triplicate experiments.
-ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin; TEXEL, Toxoplasma export element.DOI: http://dx.doi.org/10.7554/eLife.10809.007
+ASP5, Aspartyl Protease 5; HA3, triple-hemagglutinin; TEXEL, Toxoplasma export element.

 ![Figure 2—figure supplement 4.](https://cdn.elifesciences.org/articles/10809/elife-10809-fig2-figsupp4-v2.jpg)

 **Figure 2—figure supplement 4.:** Details of WEHI-586 synthesis is outlined in Materials and methods section.
-Reagents and conditions: a) N,N,N′,N′-Tetramethyl-O-(1H-benzotriazol-1-yl)uronium hexafluorophosphate,O-(Benzotriazol-1-yl)-N,N,N′,N′-tetramethyluronium hexafluorophosphate (HBTU), Et3N, dimethylformamide (DMF), HCl.NH2-Orn(N-Boc)-OMe; b) Pd/C, H2, MeOH; c) PhCH2SO2Cl, Et3N, dichloromethane (DCM); d) LiOH.H2O, tetrahydrofuran (THF), H2O; e) HBTU, Et3N, DMF, Ph(CH2)2NH2; f) 4N HCl, dioxane; g) HBTU, Et3N, DMF, 5; h) 4N HCl, dioxane; i) Et3N, N,N'-bis-Boc-1-guanylpyrazole; j) TFA, DCM.DOI: http://dx.doi.org/10.7554/eLife.10809.008
+Reagents and conditions: a) N,N,N′,N′-Tetramethyl-O-(1H-benzotriazol-1-yl)uronium hexafluorophosphate,O-(Benzotriazol-1-yl)-N,N,N′,N′-tetramethyluronium hexafluorophosphate (HBTU), Et3N, dimethylformamide (DMF), HCl.NH2-Orn(N-Boc)-OMe; b) Pd/C, H2, MeOH; c) PhCH2SO2Cl, Et3N, dichloromethane (DCM); d) LiOH.H2O, tetrahydrofuran (THF), H2O; e) HBTU, Et3N, DMF, Ph(CH2)2NH2; f) 4N HCl, dioxane; g) HBTU, Et3N, DMF, 5; h) 4N HCl, dioxane; i) Et3N, N,N'-bis-Boc-1-guanylpyrazole; j) TFA, DCM.

 To determine whether ASP5 could cleave the TEXEL motif, we immunopurified ASP5WT-HA3 from transgenic parasites using anti-HA agarose and incubated it with a fluorogenic peptide containing the TEXEL sequence RRLAE from GRA16, as previously performed for PMV with PEXEL substrates (Boddey et al., 2010; Russo et al., 2010).
 ASP5WT-HA3 efficiently cleaved the GRA16 peptide with Km 47.8 ± 18.4 μM (mean ± SD) (Figure 2C and Figure 2—figure supplement 3C).
 However, only minimal cleavage was observed when the TEXEL peptide was mutated from RRLAE to AAAAE (Figure 2C), similar to the specificity observed for PMV (Boddey et al., 2010; Russo et al., 2010).
 ASP5WT-HA3 activity was optimal at pH 5.5 (Figure 2—figure supplement 3A), in contrast to pH 6.4 for PMV (Boddey et al., 2010; Russo et al., 2010), consistent with the Golgi being a more acidic environment than the ER (Wu et al., 2000).
 To control against proteolysis by potentially contaminating enzymes in the WT ASP5 preparation, we immunopurified ectopic ASP5MUT-HA3 from otherwise WT parasites, as above, and incubated it with the GRA16 TEXEL peptides.
 No cleavage was observed (Figure 2C), demonstrating that the GRA16 TEXEL peptide is specifically cleaved by ASP5 and that this is dependent on the catalytic residues D431 and D682.